 Once you have notified your landlord, you should also present him/her with your ESA letter from your mental health professional.
 You may provide an original hard copy of your letter or send your landlord a digital copy via email.

 Are you looking to rent a new apartment?
 You may give your landlord your ESA letter before or after you sign the lease.
 You are not required to let your apartment management company know that you need or may need an emotional support animal.
-There have been a few apartment management companies have been known to discriminate against emotional support animal owners by not extending leases or flat out rejecting their applications.
-This is not only unethical, but illegal as well.
+There have been a few apartment management companies that have been known to discriminate against emotional support animal owners by not extending leases or flat out rejecting their applications.
+This is not only unethical but illegal as well.
 If you are facing these types of discrimination, see below.

 Emotional Support Animal and Landlord FAQ